RobotsBuildingEducation/Educate/README.md

-# The Original AI Tutor & Mentor In Your Pocket
+# An AI Tutor that creates scholarships with learning

 # What's Up Bendejos
 this repo is now a feature in Robots Building Education and will no longer see any updates.